Start Date:November 15, 2021, or as soon as the position is filled

 Re-Granting Programs and Grants Administration

-Manage the reporting process for grantees (e.g. monitor report deadlines among grantees, review and assist with approval of reports, maintain up-to-date records of all grantees, track payment schedules).
+In partnership with grants consulting team, help manage the reporting process for grantees (e.g., monitor report deadlines among grantees, review and assist with approval of reports, maintain up-to-date records of all grantees, track payment schedules).

-Work closely with Institutional Giving Manager and Programs Staff to generate funding proposals and reports.
-Work with Finance and Operations department to monitor, track and report on temporarily restricted funding and payable accounts for grant programs.
+Assist in the generation of funding proposals and reports.
+Work with Finance and Operations department to monitor, track and report on grant program budgets.

 Professional Development and Leadership Programs and Initiatives

-Work with Director of Programs and Resources to plan, execute and manage strategic professional development and leadership initiatives for the field, including the Leadership Fellows Program, Emerging Leaders Institute, Artist Institute, and special learning labs for field leaders.
+Work with Director of Programs and Resources to plan, execute and manage strategic professional development and leadership initiatives for the field, including the Leadership Fellows Program, Emerging Leaders Institute, Artist Institute, Annual Conference sessions and special learning labs for field leaders.

-Working with Program Associate, coordinate planning and implementation of in-person and online professional development convenings (e.g. workshops, seminars, and webinars) to include venue contracting, speaker coordination, catering, transportation, etc.
+Coordinate the planning and implementation of in-person and online professional development convenings (e.g., workshops, seminars, and webinars) to include venue contracting, speaker coordination, catering, transportation, etc.).

-Manage the creation and execution of contracts for facilitators, program partners, consultants, etc.
+Manage the creation and execution of contracts for facilitators, program partners, and consultants.

-Help track and monitor budget, scheduled payments to grantees, and outside contractors.
+Help track and monitor budgets and ensure timely scheduled payments to grantees, vendors, speakers, and outside contractors.

-Work closely with Director of Programs, Program Associate and Institutional Giving Manager to develop and monitor program plans, budgets and reporting.
+Work closely with Director of Programs and Resources to develop and monitor program plans, budgets, and reporting.

-Work closely with the Director and Program Associate to prepare and monitor departmental plans and budgets.
+Work closely with the Director of Programs and Resources and other team members to prepare and monitor departmental plans and budgets.

-Liaise with, coordinate, and support committees, such as the Classical Connections Committee, to execute new and ongoing program initiatives.
+Liaise with, coordinate, and support committees, such as the Classical Connections Committee, Conference Committee, Leadership Fellows Alumni and BIPOC Alumni Committee to execute new and ongoing program initiatives.